scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | `pathLenConstraint`                | SHOULD be set to "1", MUST be marked as "critical" | SHOULD be set to "0" (1), MUST be marked as "critical" | If the extension is present, this attribute MUST be absent. | If the extension is present, this attribute MUST be absent. |
 {: #table-6 title="basicConstraints extension - Specifications per certificate type"}

-(1) Control-plane CAs can only issue end-entity certificates.
+(1) Control Plane CAs can only issue end-entity certificates.

 # Trust Root Configuration Specification {#trc-specification}

-This section provides an in-depth specification of the trust root configuration (TRC) file (see [](#trc-spec)).
+This section provides an in-depth specification of the Trust Root Configuration (TRC) file (see [](#trc-spec)).
 The TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.
-It enables securing the control-plane interactions, and is thus an integral part of the SCION infrastructure.
+It enables the securing of control plane interactions and is thus an integral part of the SCION infrastructure.

 The initial TRC of an ISD is signed during a signing ceremony and then distributed throughout the ISD.
 This signing ceremony follows specific rules; [](#trc-ceremony) describes these rules.

 ## TRC Specification {#trc-spec}

-The trust root configuration (TRC) is a signed collection of [X.509](https://handle.itu.int/11.1002/1000/13031) v3 certificates.
+The TRC is a signed collection of [X.509](https://handle.itu.int/11.1002/1000/13031) v3 certificates.
 Additionally, the TRC contains ISD-specific policies encoded in a Cryptographic Message Syntax (CMS) {{RFC5652}} envelope.

-The TRC's certificates collection consists of a set of control-plane root certificates, which build the root of the certification chain for the AS certificates in an ISD.
+The TRC's certificates collection consists of a set of control plane root certificates which build the root of the certification chain for the AS certificates in an ISD.
 The other certificates in the TRC are solely used for signing the next TRC, a process called "voting".
 The verification of a new TRC thus depends on the policies and voting certificates defined in the previous TRC.

-**Note:** See [](#cert-specs) for the general specifications of SCION's control-plane PKI certificates, as well as [](#cp-root-cert) and [](#cp-voting-cert), for the specifications of the control-plane root certificates and voting certificates, respectively.

-This section provides a detailed specification of the TRC.
-It presents the TRC format definitions and describes the TRC payload fields.
+This section specifies the TRC including format definitions and dpayload fields.
 The section uses the ITU-T [X.680](https://handle.itu.int/11.1002/1000/14468) syntax.

 ### TRC Types and States {#trc-states}